Mu Ko Surin National Park, Thailand: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, B, C and O. Be sure to pick the right type.
-Many adapters that you can buy are simply plugs and expect your devices to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types A, B, C and O. Be sure to find the correct type.
+Many adapters available online are just plugs and expect your electronics to change the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most areas.

 September